 The bathrooms are pretty scary and there were enough (human) pests around to make somebody want to chase themselves. – Lee

 ROB Airport Overview

 To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Monrovia Airport.

 The small terminal at Monrovia Airport (code: ROB), which opened in late 2017, primarily handles a few African routes.
 Reviews of the old terminal describe outdated facilities, dirty bathrooms, and airport staff seeking handouts or bribes, some of which may have improved with the new terminal.
 Facilities are basic, with two eateries and a few shops, including duty-free.
 WiFi is available in the airport lounge.
 See Airport Lounges in the airport guide below for location and access information.

 Where to Sleep

-We have no sleep-related reviews, but this airport seems to close overnight.
+We do not yet have any sleep-related airport reviews, but this airport seems to close overnight.
 Have a backup plan if you’re planning to spend the night.
+If you’ve visited this airport recently, write a review to help future travellers!
 For uninterrupted sleep, area hotels offer shuttle service.
 See our Airport Hotels section below for more info.